-• Work with program partners to focus program resources on entrepreneurs who can achieve early customer acquisition while maintaining base operations in British Columbia.
+Work with program partners to focus program resources on entrepreneurs who can achieve early customer acquisition while maintaining base operations in British Columbia.

 Measure 4: Entrepreneurs who can build a successful venture based in British Columbia

-The percentage of participants in BCIC-funded programs that are assessed as being able to be successful in their venture without needing to leave British Columbia to do so
+The percentage of participants in BCIC-funded programs that are assessed as being able to be successful in their venture without needing to leave British Columbia to do so.

-Future performance targets

-2013/14 2014/15 2014/15

-80% 85% 90%